orthecreedence/event-glue/README.md

 that whenever [trigger](#trigger-function) is called on `dispatch` with that `event-name`, `function` will be called.

+If you pass `:*` as the event name, you can bind a catch-all event, meaning that your binding is triggered for *every event* that goes through the dispatcher.

 `function` must take one argument, which will be the event object that was triggered.